Henrik-Wik/maa043_stock_price_prediction/README.md

-# Stock Price Prediction Using Machine Learning
+# Stock Price Prediction Using Machine Learning (WIP)

 Degree project in mathematics where i'm predicting stock price using machine learning models and comparing the results between the models.